Datapolitan-Training/intermediate-gis/content.md

 ---

-# Data formats we haven't covered
+# formats we haven't covered
 + JSON (used in online services)

 ![img-center-100](images/json.png)

 ---

-# Data formats we haven't covered
+# formats we haven't covered
 ![img-right-45](images/geojson_rev.png)
 + GeoJSON (used in online services with locations to be mapped)
 + For more information see Eric Brelsford's [GeoJSON and Github tutorial](http://youtu.be/TQs7fYo9d_M)

 ---

-# Data formats we haven't covered
+# formats we haven't covered
 + XML (Google Earth's native data format)

 ![img-center-100](images/xml.png)